mitpjones/symds-simple-demo-server/README.md

 **10 - Issue with data being pinged back**

 View the sym_outgoing_batch table using the Android Database manager.
 There will be an entry as shown in the screen shot which should not be there.
+Also there will be a corresponding entry in the sym_incoming_batch table on the server

 -----------------------